Moving to Australia

 Importing a Car into Australia

 If you want to take your car with you to Australia, this can be arranged with Britannia.
-However, the vehicle must be granted import approval and it is subject to duty.
-You may also have to make modifications to your vehicle to ensure it’s compliant with Australian standards as well, so be sure to do thorough research before making the decision to import your vehicle.
+However, the vehicle must be granted import approval, and it will be subject to duty.
+You may also have to make modifications to your vehicle to ensure it’s compliant with Australian standards, so be sure to do thorough research before making the decision to import your vehicle.

 Travelling to Australia from the UK